last updated 22/02/2018

 – Buy smaller engined cars.
 Cars these days have oversized engines to give good performance.
 It means that most of the time the engines are under-utilized and are operating inefficiently, wasting fuel.
 Even the smallest, least powerful modern vehicles are ridiculously fast, relative to the job they need to do.
 There is no need for large engines.

-– Avoid short trips.
-Your engine’s efficiency is poor when not at operating temperature.
+– Avoid short trips with a cold engine.
+An engine’s efficiency is poor when not at operating temperature.
+I have no good data, but based on trials using my trip computer, short cold trips can use a massive 80% more fuel compared to longer trips at operating temperature.
+Combustion efficiency is low when the engine is cold.
+Then there’s increased losses from engine, gearbox and diff oils that are too thick.
+Additionally short trips involve a disproportionate amount of idle time / low speed travel.
 Walk or use a pushbike for very short trips.
-Consolidate any other errands you need to run into a single trip.
+Consolidate multiple errands into a single trip.
 When you need to use a car put the reason on a list and wait until several items are on that list before using the vehicle.

 There’s not many things you can do to reduce engine overheads that actually work.
 Turning off electrical loads will make so little difference it will be hardly noticeable Perhaps keeping your engine properly serviced and lubed according to the same idea of reducing mechanical friction above will help minimize engine overheads.
 Otherwise: